hmcts/et-pet-api/docs/api/claim/create_a_claim_with_a_claimant,_respondent_and_representative_without_external_pdf.md

 A claim is the claim made by the claimant against the respondent (employer)

-## Create a claim with a claimant, respondent and representative
+## Create a claim with a claimant, respondent and representative without external pdf

 ### POST /api/v2/claims/build_claim